sel8888/harmonic-shape-transform-2026-koncept/README.md

 **"7 days of public development are complete; I am now moving to private research.
 Thanks to everyone."**

-## 🌍 World Premiere — Pre-release Binaries
+## 🌍 World Premiere — Pre-release Binaries + APIv1 - MISSION COMPLETED

 The first public release of HST Pipeline v5 — the first C++ implementation of ZoomOut + Functional Maps initialized with Harmonic Shape Transform,